Free Shipping Over $50.

 3. CBD Infused Bath

 A CBD bath may help ease pain, inflammation, menstrual cramps, anxiety, depression, and insomnia.
-Taking a bath with nano-CBD bath salts oil may reduce stress, physical discomfort and prepare you for a good night’s sleep.
-Be sure to use only water-soluble CBD for use in the bath (Nano CBD is water-soluble).
+Taking a bath with nano-CBD bath salt oil may reduce stress and physical discomfort and prepare you for a good night’s sleep.
+Be sure to use only water-soluble CBD in the bath (nano CBD is water-soluble).

 4. Vaping